-- The following shall be promptly reported (within 30 days) to the Department of Defense Human Research Protections Officer by the Investigator: - When significant changes to the research protocol are approved by the IRB. - The results of the IRB continuing review. - Change of reviewing IRB. - When the organization is notified by any Federal department, agency or national organization that any part of the HRPP is under investigation for cause involving a DOD-supported research protocol.
+- The following shall be promptly reported (no longer than 30 days) to the Department of Defense Human Research Protections Officer by the investigator: - When significant changes to the research protocol are approved by the IRB. - The results of the IRB continuing review. - Change of reviewing IRB. - When the organization is notified by any Federal department, agency or national organization that any part of the HRPP is under investigation for cause involving a DOD-supported research protocol.